 - 1 tsp hot red pepper flakes (2 g; optional)

 - 1/4 cup Pinot Bianco (60 ml; or comparable dry white wine; optional)

-- 14 inches hog middle casings soaked in tepid water for at least 30 minutes and rinsed (30 to 35 centimeters)
+- 14 inches hog middles or hog casings, soaked in tepid water for at least 30 minutes and rinsed

 - While the fat is very cold, grind it through the medium die (6mm / 1/4 inch) into a bowl set in ice Chill while you grind the meat through the large die (12mm / 1/2 inch).
 Combine the ground meat and fat in the bowl of a standing mixer and refrigerate while you ready the culture and the remaining ingredients.